 You’ll Be Hooked

 For those who enjoy the sportier side of an activity, Earthing accommodates.
-You’ll rely on your wits, your resourcefulness and your prowess.
+You’ll rely on your wits, your resourcefulness, your dexterity, and your prowess.

 Sometimes snaring a piece of debris is a snap.
 Other times, it requires extra finesse.
 For example, your “catch” is balanced on your stick as you delicately navigate it toward the bank, but a breeze blows it right back out — farther from reach.
 Or you need to wrangle it from a tangle of aquatic plants.
 Or your stick snaps.